-As blue diamonds are never abundant in the diamond industry, expert’s expect that the diamond price range will be from $1.5 million to $1.9 million.
+As blue diamonds are never abundant in the diamond industry, expert’s expect that the blue diamond price range will be from $1.5 million to $1.9 million.

 The blue diamond has reappeared on the diamond industry’s radar after quietly being tucked away for 30 years in a vault of a private collector.
 Interested parties for the fancy intense 4.03-carat blue diamond set in a two stone pendant immediately registered for this sale on September 20.
 The Blue diamond comes with a GIA report and additional letter stating that the diamond has been classified as Type IIb.